Mintz Law Firm

 Passing Other Cyclists

-Under Colorado law, bicyclists can pass one another or ride side-by-side so long as they maintain a three-foot cushion from automobiles and don’t impede the normal flow of traffic.
+Under Colorado law, bicyclists can pass one another or ride side-by-side so long as they don’t impede the normal flow of traffic.

 Anti-Harassment of Cyclists

 Bicyclists are protected by law from being harassed in any way, including the throwing of any object at a cyclist or driving toward a cyclist dangerously.